-Mary has stated in her autobiography that she became very interested in the trade union ideals of her husband.
+Mary stated in her autobiography that she became very interested in the trade union ideals of her husband.
 Her personal experiences had obviously encouraged her to learn about radical ideas which were developing from the influx of European immigrants who were working side by side in railroads, mills and factories.

 3.1 Terence Powderly and the Knights of Labour.

 The Knights of Labour were then headed by Terence Powderly of Scranton, Pennsylvania, an Irish Catholic, whose family roots are in County Meath in Ireland, and with whom she had a lifelong friendship.
-Powderly, although a moderate who believed more in education than strikes as a source of labour change, managed to ensure that the Knights became the first nationwide organisation of Labour.
+Powderly, although a moderate in labour matters and who believed more in education than strikes as a source of change, managed to ensure that the Knights became the first nationwide organisation of labour.

-Philip J Foner in his 1983 book Mother Jones Speaks considered Powderly “an inconsistent and troubled leader” as the Knights of Labour had become too complex an organisation.
+Philip J Foner in his 1983 publication, Mother Jones Speaks considered Powderly “an inconsistent and troubled leader” as the Knights of Labour had become too complex an organisation.
 On the other hand, Mother Jones stated in a 1907 letter to him “You were rocking the cradle of the movement, you made it possible for others to march on”

-(Left: Mother Jones in 1909 with Terence Powderly)
+(Mother Jones in 1909 with Terence Powderly)

 Mary Harris admired Powderly who was much more conservative than her.
-She understood that despite the archaic workings of the Knights and the inclusion in its ranks of some employers that he was brave, loyal and progressive enough to seek the inclusion of women, black people, and immigrants as full members in the Knights.
+She understood that despite the archaic and secretive workings of the Knights and the inclusion in its ranks of some employers, that he himself was brave, loyal and progressive enough to seek the inclusion of women, black people, and immigrants as full members in the Knights.

 3.2 Growing Militancy of Labour.

-Mary claimed she played a part in this but author Elliott Gorn considers this most unlikely, she may have been involved but was more likely an observer rather than an active participant.
+Mary claimed she played a part in this, but author Elliott Gorn considers this most unlikely.
+She may have been involved but was more likely an observer rather than an active participant.
 Events left a huge impression on Mary Jones and one suspects her involvement in labour matters deepened and grew.